Kristopher-Ray/polaris-us.org/content/focus/border-crisis.md

 ---
+visible: true
+weight: 4
 title: Biden’s Border Crisis
+slug: border
 summary: President Biden has created a disastrous border crisis that threatens the security of Americans, and it’s only getting worse.
 Thousands of Americans are dying because of the humanitarian, drug, and crime crises at the U.S./Mexico border.
 Yet, the Biden administration continues to defend their dangerous policies.
-image: /img/focus/img_bidens-border-crisis.jpg
 section_img: /img/focus/section_img.png
 btn_label: Learn more about the dangers of a wide-open border →
+image: /img/focus/img_bidens-border-crisis.jpg
-memorandums: "border-crisis"
+memorandums: border-crisis
-accordions: "border-crisis"
+accordions: border-crisis
-updates: "border-crisis"
-slug: border-crisis
+updates: border-crisis
-weight: 4
-visible: true
 ---